 Innovation for Community Impact (I4CI)

-The Innovation for Community Impact (I4CI) grant program supported innovative responses to issues including domestic and family violence, education disengagement, criminal behaviour, and unemployment.
-Partnered with the NSW government, the philanthropic sector and local community groups, the program helped addressed pressing and persistent social issues facing communities in ten regional NSW Local Government Areas across the Hunter New England, Mid-North and Central Coast districts.
+Innovation for Community Impact (I4CI) supported innovative responses to issues including domestic and family violence, education disengagement, criminal behaviour, and unemployment.
+Co-funded by the NSW government, the philanthropic sector and local community groups, and led by FRRR, the program helped addressed pressing and persistent social issues facing communities in ten regional NSW Local Government Areas across the Hunter New England, Mid-North and Central Coast districts.

 Goulburn Valley – McEwen Foundation

-Since 2007, in partnership with the McEwen Foundation, which is managed by Equity Trustees, FRRR provided grants for charitable projects within the wider Goulburn Valley District, Victoria.
+From 2007, in partnership with the McEwen Foundation, which was managed by Equity Trustees, FRRR provided grants for charitable projects within the wider Goulburn Valley District, Victoria.
 In 2016, the final round of the program delivered grants of up to $10,000 for projects and activities that offered a clear public benefit, for charitable purposes, and addressed a need in the community.

-Thanks to the collaboration of several donors, 5 grant rounds were conducted across these disaster-affected regions, with nearly $530,000 distributed in funding to 48 community groups.
+Thanks to the generosity of our donor partners, five grant rounds were conducted across these disaster-affected regions, with nearly $530,000 distributed in funding to 48 community groups.

 - Victorian bushfires – Feb 2014